omneo/omneo-sdk/README.md

 import omneo from '@omneo/omneo-sdk'

 const client = new Omneo({
-  token: 'your token',
+  token: 'Your token',
-  tenant: 'your omneo tenant'
+  tenant: 'Your omneo tenant'
 })
 ```